Stefan Holt

 Stefan Holt (born c.
-1986/1987) is an American journalist and television news anchor for WMAQ-TV the Chicago flagship station of NBC-TV.
-He anchors alongside Marion Brooks and Allison Rosati for the 4 p.m. and 10 p.m. news programs for the station.
+1986/1987) is an American journalist and television news anchor for WMAQ-TV—the Chicago owned-and-operated station of NBC.
+He anchors alongside Allison Rosati for the 5 p.m., 6 p.m. and 10 p.m. news programs on this station, after he replaced Rob Stafford who retired on December 23, 2022.

 Early life

 Holt was born in Chicago, Illinois.
 His father, Lester Holt, was the main anchor for WBBM-TV in that city.
 His mother, Carol Hagen, had worked as a flight attendant.

 Holt is a 2009 graduate of Pepperdine University in Malibu, California.
 During his college years, he interned at KABC-TV in Los Angeles and NBC News in London.

 Career

 Holt began his career at WPBF, the ABC-TV affiliate in West Palm Beach, Florida, as a reporter and anchor.